gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Brace yourselves," the captain barked.
 The room shook as Avaunt clipped another peak.
-For a moment Erileine thought the red thread running through the trees below them was lava, but it was just the rising sun reflecting off a stream.
+For a moment Erileine thought the red thread running through the trees was lava, but it was just the rising sun reflecting off a stream.

 The scene below was like something out of the Pilots' war.
 This wasn't Gandan Berth or the jungle at Mau Ngapcha.
 Avaunt hadn't